The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 The University at Buffalo is required to annually report campus crime statistics to the U.S. Department of Education as required by Title 20 of the U.S. Code Section 1092(f).
 This information can be found on the U.S. Department of Education’s website at https://ope.ed.gov/campussafety/#/.

-At The University at Buffalo, the safety and well-being of our students, faculty, staff, and visitors is our highest priority.
-A safe and secure environment can be achieved only through the cooperation of all members of the campus community.
-This publication is part of our effort to ensure the safety of all through successful collaboration and preventive measures.
+At the University at Buffalo, our highest priority is the safety and well-being of our students, faculty, staff, and visitors.
+A safe and secure environment can be achieved only through the cooperation of all campus community members.
+This publication is part of our effort to ensure everyone's safety through successful collaboration and preventive measures.
 We hope you read it carefully and use the information to help foster a safe environment for yourself and others.

-This report has been prepared by University at Buffalo University Police in cooperation with local law enforcement, local fire services, and the Environment, Health and Safety Office of University at Buffalo, along with other campus security authorities.
+The University at Buffalo University Police have prepared this report in cooperation with local law enforcement, local fire services, the Environment, Health and Safety Office of the University at Buffalo, and other campus security authorities.
 The report was created to meet and comply with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act of 1998, the Higher Education Act of 1965/Higher Education Opportunity Act of 2008, and the Violence Against Women Act of 1994.
-Any questions regarding this report should be directed to the chief of University Police.
+Any questions regarding this report should be directed to the Chief of the University Police.

-Faculty and staff members receive the report through an annual e-mail and postcard notification and also via the campus newsletter, UBNow.
+Faculty and staff members receive the report through an annual e-mail and postcard notification, as well as via the campus newsletter: UBNow.
 New and prospective employees are informed of the report through the Administrative Services Gateway website and at new employee orientations.
-Copies of this report are available to prospective employees and students along with their parents or guardians upon request.
+Copies of this report are available to prospective employees and students and their parents or guardians upon request.

-University Police works with local law enforcement agencies in the investigation of crimes and the promotion of safety-awareness programs aimed at reducing crime in the larger community.
-The University at Buffalo has 3 campuses located within the City of Buffalo and the Town of Amherst.
+University Police works with local law enforcement agencies to investigate crimes and promote safety-awareness programs aimed at reducing crime in the larger community.
+The University at Buffalo has three campuses located within the City of Buffalo and the Town of Amherst.
 The City of Buffalo Police Department (BPD) maintains its own crime statistics, as does the Town of Amherst Police Department (APD).
 For safety and crime information for the City of Buffalo or Town of Amherst, please visit the BPD and APD websites.

-To sign up for emergency notifications by text, voice, or e-mail messages, or for additional information on emergency communication resources at University at Buffalo, please visit the University Emergency Information web site.
+Please visit the University Emergency Information website to sign up for emergency notifications by text, voice, or email or for additional information on emergency communication resources at the University at Buffalo.

 Definitions of report locations: